Rook and bishop versus rook endgame

 Being a five-piece endgame, the rook and bishop versus rook endgame has been fully analysed using computers.
 Endgame tablebases show that 40.1% of the legal positions with this material are theoretical wins, but that includes many unnatural positions that are unlikely to occur in games.
 Edmar Mednis estimated that less than 4% of starting positions that occur in games are theoretical wins.

 History

 In 1749 François-André Danican Philidor (1726–1795) published a position in which the superior side can force a win.
 Giambattista Lolli (1698–1769) studied a similar position with a forced win.
 On the other hand, there are several drawing techniques possible if a winning position such as the Philidor position has not been reached.
 The Cochrane Defense was discovered by John Cochrane (1798–1878), the Szén position was discovered by József Szén (1805–1857), and there is the second- defense.
-Other winning and drawing positions were studied by Tassilo von Heydebrand und der Lasa, Josef Kling and Kuiper, and André Chéron.
+Other winning and drawing positions were studied by Adolf Zytogorski, Tassilo von Heydebrand und der Lasa, Josef Kling and Kuiper, and André Chéron.